The term "similarity transformation" is used either to refer to a geometric similarity, or to a matrix transformation that results in a similarity.

 (1)

-where A and A^' are called similar matrices (Golub and Van Loan 1996, p.
+where and are called similar matrices (Golub and Van Loan 1996, p.
 311).
 Similarity transformations transform objects in space to similar objects.
 Similarity transformations and the concept of self-similarity are important foundations of fractals and iterated function systems.

 The determinant of the similarity transformation of a matrix is equal to the determinant of the original matrix